Pomegranates are an Intriguing and Powerful Fruit that stirs up the imagination.

 No matter how far or near, the power of love connects us to those who have touched our hearts.
 That wonderful energy triggers our memory and senses just by listening to a song or eating food.

 Making Pomegranate Jam renews my connection to a special friend, Robyn Whatley – Kahn who is living on the island of Ikaria in Greece.
-She specializes in the quality of Archaeologous guided tours to the area where pomegranates first grew, namely Turkey, where some scholars claim is the location of the Garden of Eden.
+She specializes in the quality of Archaeologous guided tours to the area where pomegranates first grew, namely Turkey, which some scholars claim is the location of the Garden of Eden.

-Below, I put together a few pictures that Robyn sent me for a glimpse of the places, people and things that can fill your senses while on an Archaeologous Turkey tour!
+Below, I put together a few pictures that Robyn sent me for a glimpse of the places, people, and things that can fill your senses while on an Archaeologous Turkey tour!

 Turkey is loaded with biblical history.
 Noah’s Ark landed on Mount Ararat (Agri Dagi) in Eastern Turkey.
 Ephesus in Turkey is the burial ground of St. John which is now a huge Basilica of St. John (in ruins and excavations) When walking in Ephesus, you are walking the footsteps of Apostle Paul, Mother Mary as well as Cleopatra, Alexander the Great…